WildernessLabs/Meadow.CLI/README.md

 # MeadowCLI

 ## Getting Started
-For OSX users, [this line](https://github.com/WildernessLabs/MeadowCLI/blob/master/MeadowCLI/DfuSharp.cs#L29) needs to be changed to `libusb-1.0` TODO: is there a compiler directive for this?
+Note: For OSX users, [this line](https://github.com/WildernessLabs/MeadowCLI/blob/master/MeadowCLI/DfuSharp.cs#L29) needs to be changed to `libusb-1.0` TODO: determine OS at runtime or handle fallback

+Currently, the CLI tool supports DFU flashing for `nuttx.bin` and `nuttx_user.bin`.
+When the application is run with `-d`, it looks for `nuttx.bin` and `nuttx_user.bin` in the application directory and if not found, it will abort.
+Optionally, paths for the files can be specific with `--osFile` and `--userFile`.

 ## Options
 To see the options, simply run the application to view the usage/help.